 Economic Development, Open Space and Quality of Life:

 Saratoga County is fortunate that there are a variety of environments in which people can live, work and play.
 The reality is that people in the community think and work hard to make it this way.
-This session brings together some of these people; developers, attorneys, corporation owners, and land preservers and showcases how all of them must work together to maintain this quality of life.
+This session brings together some of these people; developers, attorneys, land planners, and land preservers and showcases how all of them must work together to maintain this quality of life.

 Nonprofit or impact sector organizations are businesses whose product or service is intended to better the lives of others.
-This session disects a challenging and often controversial topic, "Overhead Myth".
-In conversations, case studies and panels we examine what this means.
+This session dissects a challenging and often controversial topic, "Overhead Myth".

 Government by the People: